d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 use cat to print the contents of the .bashrc file that is located in root's homefolder.
 Use a relative-path syntax.
 Use bang bang (!!) if you need more privileges!

 ## Task 23
-Try to navigate to the teacher's homefolder with a maximum of 7 keystrokes
+Try to navigate to the directory /etc/dhcp with a maximum of 8 keystrokes

 ## Task 24
 Clear the screen